If there was one life skill everyone on the planet needed, it was the ability to think with critical objectivity- Henry David Thoreau

 How can one identify the critical thinking trait?

-The Watson-Glaser test of Critical Thinking Ability (Watson Glaser-III) is the comprehensive assessment that measures the critical thinking ability one has.
-Watson Glaser measures an individual ability to Analyze information, recognise assumptions from facts, Evaluate the strength of argument, Draw correct inferences.
+The Watson-Glaser test of Critical Thinking Ability (Watson Glaser-III) is a comprehensive assessment that measures the critical thinking ability one has.
+Watson Glaser measures an individual ability to Analyze information, recognize assumptions from facts, Evaluate the strength of argument, Draw correct inferences.
 All these abilities are essential for any person to perform his/her job correctly.
 Before talent is hired, HR must have an exact idea about the critical thinking ability a candidate might possess.
 One can ask questions during an interview and try to gauge the critical thinking ability of a person, but the accuracy cannot be guaranteed.
 The Watson-Glaser-III is the perfect solution to this dilemma.
-The profile report provided after taking this test provides an overall percentile score for the three sub-areas of measurements- Recognize assumptions, evaluate arguments and draw conclusions.
+The profile report provided after taking this test provides an overall percentile score for the three sub-areas of measurements- Recognize assumptions, evaluate arguments, and draw conclusions.
 The best part of this test is in addition to these scores it also provides with the T- STANNIE and STEN scores providing a detailed idea about the talent to the HR.
 Such a comprehensive overview of the candidate increases the probability of the candidate to be the perfect fit.

 Supported by 70 years of research, TalentLens’ tests and assessment modules have garnered a high reputation and have been used in recruitment and development projects by more than 100 global companies that include Amazon, Airtel, Accenture, Cognizant, Uber, Deloitte among others.